ashvardanian/StringZilla/include/stringzilla/README.md

 - a header-only C++ library importable from `<stringzilla/stringzilla.hpp>`,
 - a precompiled __shared__ library enabling dynamic dispatch for maximum portability.

-The plain C ABI exposes each kernel family as a stable C 99 surface: substring and byte-set search, non-cryptographic hashing and checksums, lexicographic comparison, sorting and intersection of string collections, and `memcpy`/`memmove`/`memset`/lookup-table memory transforms.
+The plain C ABI exposes each kernel family as a stable C 99 surface: substring and byte-set search, non-cryptographic hashing and checksums, lexicographic comparison, sorting and intersection of string collections, `sz_copy`/`sz_move`/`sz_fill`/`sz_lookup` memory transforms, and the stateful cross-product engines for edit distances, window overlap, and multi-pattern search.
 The thin C++ binding rebuilds the STL `<string>` and `<string_view>` surface on top of those kernels, adding an owning Small-String-Optimized container, allocation-free splitting and partitioning views, and free functions for hashing, sorting, and translation.

 The fastest SIMD backend is picked per CPU — at compile time in header-only mode, or at runtime when the library is built with dynamic dispatch.
-There is no hidden global allocation and no thread pool: every function that may allocate takes an explicit `sz_memory_allocator_t *`, and parallel or GPU engines live in a separate distribution, not in these headers.
+There is no hidden global allocation and no thread pool: every function that may allocate takes an explicit `sz_memory_allocator_t *`, and an engine holds the blocks its allocator handed it until you free it.
+An engine is prepared for one residency and one tier — `sz_levenshtein_engine_init_cpu` or `sz_levenshtein_engine_init_gpu`, and the same pairing for overlap and substrings — so choosing a device is choosing a constructor rather than setting a global.

-The headers compile as freestanding C 99 — set `SZ_AVOID_LIBC=1` to drop the libc dependency — and as C++11 or newer for the `sz::` layer.
+The headers compile as freestanding C 99 — set `SZ_AVOID_LIBC=1` to drop the libc dependency — and as C++20 or newer for the `sz::` layer.
-Per-family hubs `find.h`, `hash.h`, `sort.h`, `compare.h`, `intersect.h`, `memory.h`, and `small_string.h` forward to the per-ISA kernels under the matching subdirectories — `find/haswell.h`, `hash/icelake.h`, `memory/neon.h`, and so on — each guarded by an `SZ_USE_*` macro.
+Per-family hubs `find.h`, `hash.h`, `sort.h`, `compare.h`, `intersect.h`, `memory.h`, `small_string.h`, `levenshtein.h`, `overlap.h`, and `substrings.h` forward to the per-ISA kernels under the matching subdirectories — `find/haswell.h`, `hash/icelake.h`, `memory/neon.h`, `levenshtein/cuda.cuh`, and so on — each guarded by an `SZ_USE_*` macro.

 ## Installation